Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 PROGRAM OUT:     plzAsKTPdyqQ
 ```

 Success!
-At this point it was about 1 a.m.
+At this point it was after 1 a.m.
 I happily jotted down my newest code and went to bed.

 ```
 "You didn't think it would be that easy, did you?"